ConduitIO/conduit-connector-sdk/specgen/README.md

 `specgen` generates the specification in the following phases:

-1. Extract the specifications from the source and destination configuration struct.
+1. Extracts the specifications from the source and destination configuration struct.
 2. Combine the extracted specification with the existing one in `connector.yaml`.